As a freelance writer, it can be a struggle to find high-quality paying work.

 For poetry, it pays $200 per poem (up to four).
-If they accept a group of five or more poems, it pays $1,000.
+If they accept a group of five or more poems, you’ll earn $1,000.
 Prose pays around 25 cents per word.
 Book reviews earn $500 for 2,000-2,400 words.
 VQR has limited reading periods, so check the schedule online before you submit.

 AMC Outdoors magazine covers outdoor recreation, education, and conservation topics throughout the Northern Appalachian region, which includes states from Maine to Virginia.

-It pays $500 – $700 for features, which usually range from 2,000 to 2,500 words.
+It pays about $750 for features, which usually range from 2,000 to 2,500 words.
 “We are always on the lookout for stories that have a unique hook, showcase an outdoor sport in a new and exciting way, offer a tangible sense of place and meaning, or profile individuals with unique approaches to conservation in the Northeast,” senior editor Marc Chalufour notes on AMC Outdoor’s submissions page.

 The Sun Magazine is looking for essays, interviews, fiction and poetry.
 They prefer personal writing but they also accept pieces about political and cultural issues.

-The American Gardener is the official publication of the American Horticultural Society, and it caters to amateur gardeners.
+The American Gardener is the official publication of the American Horticultural Society, and it caters to “experienced amateur gardeners.”

 It seeks writers for horticulturalist profiles, and articles about innovative approaches to garden design, plant conservation, horticultural therapy, and biodiversity, among others.